romendiratta/5-8-bullish-EMA-stock-screener/README.md

 This program is a stock screener.
 The program will read a CSV file named 'tickers.csv'.
 The CSV file must containa column name 'Symbol', which will contain a column of stock symbols that you want to screen.
 The program will screen the symbol based on the following critera:
 <li> The 5, 8, 13, 21, 50, and 75 EMA must be in ascending order.
 <li> The most recent candle must be overlapping the 5 and 8 EMA.

+Please check out this [Medium Article](https://medium.com/@romendiratta/creating-a-custom-stock-screener-using-python-555239e66523) to learn more.